hasura/ai-workshop-hasuracon23/README.md

 - Weaviate GDC agent at `localhost:8100`
 - Action and Event Trigger handlers at `localhost:8400`

+Note:
-Note: You can alternatively modify docker-compose.yaml and uncomment the `handlers` container to bring up python handlers directly using Docker
+- You can alternatively modify docker-compose.yaml and uncomment the `handlers` container to bring up python handlers directly using Docker
+- If you are using OpenAI free account you can get into connection issues with bulk vectorisation.
+You can reduce dataset size or have multiple batches.